God of Our Fathers

 Gayle Doornbos, Wycliffe College, University of Toronto

-Biblical Inspiration and the Doctrine of God, with Attention to the Example of John Webster
+Biblical Inspiration and the Doctrine of God, With Attention to the Example of John Webster

-Timothy G. Harmon, University of Aberdeen
+Timothy J. Harmon, University of Aberdeen

-Encounter with the Triune God in the Reformed Liturgy for the Lord’s Supper: Eucharistic Prayer or Communion Order?
+Encounter With the Triune God in the Reformed Liturgy for the Lord’s Supper: Eucharistic Prayer or Communion Order?

 Christopher Dorn, Independent Scholar